Safe. Strong. Viable. - The symbiosis between Media Viability and Media Safety | Publications | DW Akademie | DW | 26.05.2021

 We asked journalists, media founders and managers from the Philippines, Mexico, Lebanon, and Burkina Faso this question: Do you see a direct link between producing quality content, engaging the audience and generating income from diverse sources, and the safety of your staff and media as a whole?
 Or alternatively: Do you believe that media outlets are more viable thanks to a holistic approach to safety and security, including digital and physical security, as well as ensuring that staff and freelancers have labor security?

 Their answers do not only point to individual cases of threatened journalists but rather to a problem at the organizational level.
 They show that media houses and media organizations that think broadly about security issues from the beginning, establish a safety culture, relate closely to their audience, and provide high quality and balanced journalism are both more resilient and more protected against external attacks.
-Media outlets that understand the legal and economic environment they are operating in, that know their strengths and also their audience and can set up and adapt their business model in a more flexible way, also have the best preconditions to stay viable.
-In this pub-lication, experts in matters of newsroom safety, digital security and safety for women and minority groups provide the necessary context and give practical examples and advice.
+Media outlets that understand the legal and economic environment they are operating in, that know their strengths and also their audience, and can set up and adapt their business model in a more flexible way, also have the best preconditions for staying viable.
+In this publication, experts in matters of newsroom safety, digital security and safety for women and minority groups provide the necessary context and give practical examples and advice.

 The experiences shared in this publication clearly illustrate the connection between these viability aspects and how they mutually enhance one another — creating interdependence between the safety and security of journalists, access to information and freedom of expression for the general public.

-Of course, training individual journalists to stay safe — online and offline — and ensuring that those who attack anyone defending freedom of expression and access to information are brought to justice continue to be essential elements for journalism safety.
-Through the examples in this publication, we want to add a new perspective to the discussion.
-Showing that there is no viability without safety, the aim is to convince more people — especially media owners and managers — to get on board, so that we can find new approaches to this very complex problem that affects us all.
+Of course, training individual journalists to stay safe — online and offline — and ensuring that those who attack anyone defending freedom of expression and access to information are brought to justice, continue to be essential elements for journalism safety.
+Through examples in this publication, we want to add a new perspective to the discussion.
+Showing that there is no viability without safety, the aim is to convince more people — especially media owners and managers — to get on board so that we can find new approaches to this very complex problem that affects us all.
 Investing in safety and security measures — whether through safety training, safety protocols, advocacy for improved legal frameworks or digital security — not only saves lives but also strengthens the business ecosystem of a media outlet.

 (2021-05-19) We apologize for the inconvenience but because of a technical problem, there could be an error when downloading PDFs.
 If you experience this, please email us and we will send you the document directly via email.